two-first-names/agender.org.uk/src/privacy-notice.md

 ​
 ## How can you cancel your membership or notify us of any changes to contact details?

-You can email membership@agender.org.uk to request cancellation of your membership and to have your data removed from ~~the Wix.com servers and~~ any other locations it is stored.
-We will confirm by email that we have deleted all of your personal data.
-To notify us of any changes to your membership details please contact us via the same email address.
+You can email membership@agender.org.uk to request membership cancellation and to have your data removed from Google and any other locations where it is stored.
+We will confirm by email that we have deleted your data.
+To notify us of any changes to your membership details, contact us with the same email address.

-~~Note that you cannot contact Wix.com directly ask for your information to be removed from their servers, you will need to contact a:gender directly as the Data Controller (see the Wix.com Privacy Notice Section 6 for more details).~~
+Note that you cannot contact Google directly to ask for your information to be removed from their servers, you will need to contact a:gender directly as the Data Controller.
 ​
 ## Your rights under GDPR